aae0008/COMP3500-Project-5-Scheduler/project_report.md

 6. How did you implement the command-line parser?
     * I used the sample code provided in the instructions as a baseline for my command-line parser.
 The command-line parser is implemented inside of my main function.
-The main function makes sure that there are between 2 and 3 command-line, arguments, it confirms that the file can be read, and it confirms that a valid scheduling policy got chosen.
+The main function makes sure that there are between 2 and 3 command-line arguments, it confirms that the file can be read, and it confirms that a valid scheduling policy got chosen.